h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 - For symmetric encryption, there exists one single key for encrypting & decrypting data.
 The key itself can be any arbitrary value.

-For instance, let there be Person A (Bob) and Person B (Alice).
+For instance, let there be Person A (Alice) and Person B (Bob).
-Bob wants to send an encrypted message to Alice.
+Alice wants to send an encrypted message to Alice.
-Bob uses the shared key for encrypting the message, whereas Alice uses the same shared key for decrypting the message.
+Alice uses the shared key for encrypting the message, whereas Bob uses the same shared key for decrypting the message.
 Everyone aware of the shared key can encrypt & decrypt sent messages.

 For many block ciphers, an IV (initialization vector) needs to be provided aswell.
 There's a simple reason for that:
 In several ciphers, blocks are depending on each other, meaning block n cannot be en- or decrypted without having block (n-1).
 In order to provide a dependency for the very first block, an IV can be used.

+In cryptography, there exists a similar concept named NONCE (Number only used once), which is used by ECDSA (Elliptic Curve Digital Signature Algorithm).
+Nonces are used for ensuring the uniqueness of cryptographic operations, preventing the reuse of ciphertexts with the same key.
+While both of them seem similar, it is important not to confuse an IV (Used for providing randomness for the start of the encryption process) with a NONCE (Ensuring that cryptographic operations can only be performed once).

 ### Stream Ciphers